- About Us

 Special Olympics competitions help us all rediscover the purity of sports — and real athletic pursuits — based on true Olympic ideals.

 To be eligible to participate in Special Olympics, athletes must have an intellectual disability; a cognitive delay, or a developmental disability, that is, functional limitations in both general learning and adaptive skills.
-If you are unsure if you or the athlete you are signing up are eligible, take a look at our Statement of Eligiblity (PDF).
-Participation in Special Olympics starts at age 8 years, and there’s no maximum age limit.
-People without intellectual disabilities can take part in Unified Sports teams that mix people with and without intellectual disabilities.
+If you are unsure if you or the athlete you are signing up are eligible, take a look at our Statement of Eligibility (PDF).
+People without intellectual disabilities can take part in Unified Sports teams that bring people with and without intellectual disabilities together to train and compete on the same teams.